 There are three Caribbean regions that are the most popular with yachting enthusiasts.
 In the Leeward Islands, the Virgin Islands top the list.
 The trendy, upscale islands of St. Martin, St. Barths, and Anguilla are often combined in a week-long charter.
 In the Windward islands, select from superb luxury yachts to cruise St. Vincent and the Grenadines and Grenada.

-Antigua, Dominica, St. Lucia, and Martinique are enchanting islands less visited, but equally fabulous.
+Antigua, Dominica, St. Lucia, and Martinique are enchanting islands.
+Even though they are less visited, they are equally as fabulous.
 Sailing yachts have long been drawn to the waters around Antigua.
-Eco-travelers cherish the natural wonders of Dominica.
+Eco-travelers similarly cherish the natural wonders of Dominica.
 Romantic St. Lucia has black and gold beaches backed by soaring volcanos.
 The French island of Martinique offers elegance with Creole flair.

 The US Virgin Islands

 The Virgin Islands include the United States Virgin Islands, the Spanish Virgin Islands, and the British Virgin Islands.
 The US and the Spanish Virgin Islands are both unincorporated territories of the United States.
-The British Virgin Islands is a British overseas territory.
+The British Virgin Islands, on the other hand, is a British overseas territory.

 St. Thomas, St. John, St. Croix, and the smaller surrounding islands and islets comprise the US Virgin Islands.
 Of these, St. Thomas is the busiest.
 It has a highly developed tourist infrastructure.
 There are lots of activities for visitors of all ages and interests.
 St. John is mostly a national park, great for eco-tourism.
-St. Croix has two main cities, Christiansted and Frederiksted, which are picturesque and historical.
-There are great deep-sea fishing and excellent wall diving just offshore.
+St. Croix, on the other hand, has two main cities, Christiansted and Frederiksted, which are picturesque and historical.
+There is great deep-sea fishing and excellent wall diving just offshore.
 For US charter clients who like to feel at home away from home, these islands have a reassuring familiarity.